Valve replacement surgery is typically performed as an

-as a minimally invasive surgery.
+as a minimally invasive surgery or procedure.

 Although valve surgery is an intricate procedure, it is also common.
 In the majority of cases, valve replacement surgery is a

 straightforward procedure with a high rate of success and a low risk of

 complications.
 A cardiac surgeon, who specializes in heart surgery and has had